 Posted by Steve Hilty

-Park news includes the continued decline of Frasier Fir, the result of a non-native woolly adelgid infestation.
-Sadly, most Frasier Fir has disappeared from the park and we also noticed many Eastern Hemlocks infested with another species of woolly adelgid (this one an accidental introduction from Asia).
-First reported in the park in 2002, over 50,000 hemlock trees have now been treated, but will have to be treated again in three to four years, an expensive and labor intensive effort.
+Park news includes the continued decline of Frasier Fir, the result of a non-native woolly adelgid infestation and, even worse, a dramatic decline in the Eastern Hemlocks which are now infested with another species of woolly adelgid (this one an accidental introduction from Asia).
+Many already appear dead or virtually leafless.
+First reported in the park in 2002, over 50,000 hemlock trees have now been treated, but will have to be treated again in three to four years, an expensive and labor-intensive effort.
 And this is only a fraction of the several million hemlocks in the park.
-Government and private agencies are experimenting with a tiny predator “ladybird” beetle that offers hope of fighting this infestation that could potentially kill almost all hemlocks in eastern Northern America.
-The park also works to reintroduce elk to the park, to restore River Cane to selected streamsides, to battle Kudzu, Burdock, and Oriental Bittersweet, which are invading the park, and to apprehend many people that illegally dig ginseng, orchids, trilliums, and rare plants within the park.
+Government and private agencies are experimenting with a tiny predator "ladybird" beetle that offers hope of fighting this infestation that could potentially kill almost all hemlocks in eastern Northern America.
+The park also works to reintroduce elk to the park; to restore River Cane to selected streamsides; to battle Kudzu, Burdock, and Oriental Bittersweet, which are invading the park; and to apprehend many people that illegally dig ginseng, orchids, trilliums, and rare plants within the park.

 Not to end on a tragic note, the Smokies still provide a rare opportunity to stand in the shade of ancient forests, and they are a place that harbors many breeding birds, the highest diversity of salamanders in the world, and one of the richest temperate latitude floras anywhere in the world.
 Let us hope it remains so.